 Yellow carrots contain the phytonutrient lutein, which is linked to the reduced risk of certain age-related eye diseases, including macular degeneration and cataracts.

 Purple carrots are high in anthocyanins, as well as alpha- and beta-carotene.
 Anthocyanins have been shown to have anti-inflammatory properties, help protect against heart-related diseases, and support a healthy immune system.

 Eating habits also play a role in mental health.
 Research has shown that probiotic-rich foods decrease anxiety and boost the mood.
 That makes kefir a great wellbeing tool because it contains 12 live and probiotic cultures.
 Psychiatrist James Greenblatt explained that “‘the gut is really your second brain.
 There are more neurons in the GI tract than anywhere else except the brain.’”
 As research continues to develop, it’s becoming more and more apparent that there is a link between the gut and the brain.
 What was once suspected as one-way communication (brain to gut) is now understood to be more of a two-way system.
 Thus, the health of our gut may directly impact the health of our minds.

-- 1 cup Coconut and Cream Whole Milk Kefir
+- 1 cup Coconut Whole Milk Kefir

 - 1 cup frozen pineapple chunks